Increase Happiness with Yoga - Aura Wellness Center

 According to the Mayo Clinic, even though yoga is safe for just about everyone, you should consult your doctor beforehand if you have any of the following:

 You should still be able to practice yoga even if you have one of these conditions.
-You just need to find the right kind of yoga that works for you.
+You need to find the right kind of yoga that works for you.
 Remember that with yoga, you can always modify the pose or avoid doing it altogether.
-If you have any concerns beforehand, consult your healthcare provider to ensure you’re maximizing the benefits from yoga practice.
+If you have any concerns beforehand, consult your healthcare provider to ensure you maximize the benefits of yoga practice.

 Before Getting Started

-Yoga is something that you can practice from watching videos on YouTube, Facebook, Daily Motion, or reading through yoga practice books.
-However, we suggest attending a class if you’re someone that’s just getting started.
-Classes are also a great way to socialize and make friends, which is essential to your overall health.
+Yoga is something that you can practice by watching videos on YouTube, Facebook, Daily Motion, or reading through yoga practice books.
+However, we suggest attending a class if you’re just getting started.
+Classes are also a great way to socialize and make friends, essential to your overall health.
 Once you find a class you want to join, talk to the instructor beforehand to get an idea of what you’re getting into.

 It’s important to let them know of any concerns you have beforehand.
 Maybe you have a sore knee or are recovering from a recent injury.
 You don’t want to exacerbate any physical ailments.
 You should also ensure that the class is aimed at improving the needs you have as an individual.
 For example, does the class work on developing stress management skills?
 Or does it solely focus on the physical aspect?

 Some yoga classes are highly intensive.
 Nowadays, there are forms of yoga that are designed to be strenuous on your body.
-Keep in mind, you need to find the right balance.
+Keep in mind that you need to find the right balance.
 A good instructor will help you understand your limits.
-You shouldn’t hold a pose if it causes you too much physical stress and the primary goal is to increase happiness with yoga practice.
+You shouldn’t hold a pose if it causes you too much physical stress, and the primary goal is to increase happiness with yoga practice.

 Ustrasana

-This is a back bending pose that is also called the camel pose.
+This is a back-bending pose that is also called the camel pose.
 This pose allows gravity to do some of the work for you.
-There are also different variations of this pose that explore the flexibility of different muscle groups in your body.
+Different variations of this pose explore the flexibility of varying muscle groups in your body.

 Pincha Mayurasana

 Also known as the feathered peacock, this is an inversion pose that can improve your self-confidence.
 Yoga reminds us of the duality of emotions.
-It’s possible to feel sad at one moment, and then confident in the next.
-Sit in an inversion pose to find peace of mind.
+It’s possible to feel sad at one moment and then confident in the next.
+Sit in an inverted pose to find peace of mind.

 Happy Baby Pose